WCRSyyc/diy-blinky-bot/BatBadge.md

 ![battery holder with red wires](pictures/level1-battery-holder-plus.png "Red Wires soldered to positive post of battery holder")

 **Wire-wrapping Hints:** When loading the wire-wrapping tool, try to avoid bending and kinking the wire.
 Do not feed the insulated part of the wire into the tool.
 When spinning the tool, place a finger over the wire near the tool to keep the insulated part of the wire from being caught up in the wrapped wire.
-If the tool does not spin freely, it probably means that you have set the tool down on the outside hole, rather than the centre hole; lift the tool and try again.
+If the tool does not spin freely, it probably means that you have inserted the pin in the outside hole, rather than the centre hole; lift the tool and try again.

 ## **Connect the Switch**